ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 This is an end-to-end solution, using Strava workout data exports as input.
 Strava contains indoor and outdoor workout ride data.
 To analyze the data, Jupyter Notebooks are used for `Data Cleaning`, `Data Pre-Processing`, `Model Training` and `Model Export.
 For machine learning model training and prediction, the scikit-learn Python package is used.
 The prediction model is exported by scikit-learn to predict my ride type and distance of my workout.

-The model, as a pickle file is hosted in a FastAPI app which provides an API to pass parameters and predict weather information using 3rd party weather API.
-These values are used by model for prediction.
+The model, as a pickle file is hosted through FastAPI app which provides an API to pass parameters and predict weather information using 3rd party weather API.
+These values are used by the model for prediction.

 As a user interface, I've created a Conversational AI project using Microsoft Bot Framework to communicate with Fast API.
 I picked Microsoft Teams as canvas, since this is the platform I use regularly to communicate.